 The Oceanside Promise is a cross-sector partnership united by a shared vision of every child and young adult reaching their fullest potential in college, career, and life.
 The partnership started in early 2015, with the goal of bringing representatives from nonprofit, education, business, government, and the faith-based community together to improve the social, emotional, and academic success of Oceanside’s children from cradle to college and career.
 The Promise’s current priorities include improving the kindergarten readiness and early literacy of all children with an emphasis on those living in poverty and increasing the college and career readiness of Oceanside’s graduates with an emphasis on Latino young men.

-Dr. Trickey’s leadership profile includes service as president of Comanche Nation College in Oklahoma, president and chief executive officer of Sisseton Wahpeton College in South Dakota, and president and chief executive officer of the California-wide CHP 11-99 Foundation.
-A first-generation college graduate, he earned his doctorate in Educational Leadership from the University of California, San Diego and holds Master’s degrees from Columbia University in the City of New York and the University of Southern California.
+Dr. Trickey’s leadership profile includes service as the president of Comanche Nation College in Oklahoma, president and chief executive officer of Sisseton Wahpeton College in South Dakota, president and chief executive officer of the California-wide CHP 11-99 Foundation and vice president of planning and institutional development and vice president of student services at the College of the Marshall Islands.
+A first-generation college graduate, he earned his doctorate in Educational Leadership from the University of California, San Diego, he also holds a Master of International Affairs degree from Columbia University in the City of New York, a Master of Science in Education degree from the University of Southern California, a certificate in Fund Raising with a specialization in the Institutional Development Process from the University of California, Los Angeles, a Bachelor of Arts in Political Science and History degree from the University of California, Santa Barbara and an Associate of Arts in Behavioral and Social Sciences degree from Modesto Junior College.
 He is a proud resident of Oceanside, where he lives with his wife of 33 years, Barbara L. Hamilton, Esq., their three children and two grandchildren.

 Dr. Trickey is succeeding Dr. Nicole Magnuson, who served as a doctoral resident and then executive director of the Oceanside Promise beginning in July of 2016.